The-AnhTa/Outsourcing-Multi-Exponentiation-Computation/README.md

 .\run_pippenger.ps1 --d 10 --k 1
 ```

-Here, `k` is the number of instances.
+`k` is the number of instances.
 The script reports running time.

 ### Pinkas